-Having established the correct RPM it is necessary to find the appropriate blade angle setting to produce this RPM at that particular airspeed.
-The relationship between airspeed, RPM and blade angle is shown in Graphs 4, 5 or 6.
-Graph 4 is for standard EX1772/2 fan blades, Graph 5 is for the alternative longer EX2021/2 fan blades for use on slower aircraft and Graph 6 is for the alternative shorter fan blades for use on fast aircraft.
+Having established the correct RPM it is necessary to find the appropriate blade angle setting to produce this RPM at the operating airspeed.
+The relationship between airspeed, RPM and blade angle is shown in Graph 4.

-For example, if Graph 4 is to be used to determine the correct blade angle to give 6000 RPM at 110 MPH, follow the horizontal line corresponding to 110 MPH until it intersects with the vertical line corresponding to 6000 RPM.
-Find the appropriate blade angle setting for the flow rate to be used (in this case 20 L/min.).
-Blade angle is shown in the graphs over the range 35 - 75 degrees, which is the normal operating range of the atomiser.
-There are two lines on Graphs 4, 5 and 6 for each blade setting shown.
-These are marked Dry and 20 L/min corresponding to an atomiser spraying no (or very little) chemical, and 20 L/min (5 USG/min) respectively.
+Blade angle is shown over the range 25 - 55 degrees, which is the normal operating range of the atomiser.
+There are two lines on Graph 4 for each blade setting shown.
+These are marked Dry and 10 l/min corresponding to an atomiser spraying no (or very little) chemical and 10 l/min (2.6 USG/min).
 As the volume of chemical flowing through the atomiser is increased, greater power is required to break it into droplets.
 This results in the atomiser slowing down.
 Consequently, it is necessary to set the fan blades to a finer angle to bring the speed back to the required level when spraying higher volumes.